Contents

 11 April 2023 – A ‘Youth vaping: call for evidence’ opened, calling for information on a range of themes about children and vaping

-12 October 2023 – The Government consultation ‘Creating a smokefree generation and tackling youth vaping’ is opened
+12 October 2023 – The Government consultation ‘Creating a smokefree generation and tackling youth vaping’ was opened

-7 November 2023 – Plans for a ‘Tobacco & Vapes Bill’ are announced in the King’s Speech, which would give the Government new powers to regulate vape packaging
+7 November 2023 – Plans for a ‘Tobacco & Vapes Bill’ were announced in the King’s Speech, which would give the Government new powers to regulate vape packaging

-6 December 2023 – The consultation is closed and the responses collated
+6 December 2023 – The consultation was closed and the responses collated

-28 January 2024 – Government announce plans for more powers to introduce measures to tackle youth vaping, and a future consultation
+28 January 2024 – Government announced plans for more powers to introduce measures to tackle youth vaping, and a future consultation

-29 January 2024 – Full consultation outcome is published, with responses from the public shared
+29 January 2024 – Full consultation outcome was published, with responses from the public shared

 13 March 2024 - The Government responds to a petition against vape flavour bans, confirming that they intend to introduce regulations on vaping products, including on flavours, packaging, and displays.

-20 March 2024 - A Tobacco and Vapes Bill seeking new powers to regulate vaping packaging is introduced to Parliament.
+20 March 2024 - A Tobacco and Vapes Bill seeking new powers to regulate vaping packaging was introduced to Parliament.

 16 April 2024 - A second reading of the Tobacco and Vapes Bill took place, and MPs had their first opportunity to debate the Bill, voting for it to proceed to the next phase.